victorlaforga/speech-to-speech-v2/README.md

 # Speech to speech chatbot
 The code is server side.
 So it is not meant to be used locally.
 In the node-index.js file you have the possibility to change the port variable.
 It is now set on 3000.
-Netlify link will not work so you can run your product locally.
+If you change this you need to change the absolute links also in the index.js file.
+Netlify deployment link will not work so you can run your product locally.

+Node versie: 18.12.1
 # How to run the project?

 This project is designed to be run using npm, a package manager for JavaScript projects.
 In this README, you will find the steps necessary to run the project on your local machine.